LeannaJ/LocalPrice_predict/README.md

 Accurate price forecasting is essential to ensure the stable and efficient supply of local specialty products such as cabbage, radish, tangerines, and more.

 ## Description
-I have been developing an effective AI model with the goal of augmenting of accuracy for price prediction and uncovering valuable insights related to these products.
+I have been developing an effective AI model with the goal of augmenting of accuracy for price prediction and uncovering valuable insights related to these products, using CatBoost, XGBoost etc.

 ### Dataset Information
 **1. train.csv**